A mode-sum prescription for the renormalized stress energy tensor on black hole spacetimes: Introduction

 The first resolution to this technical problem for a quantum field on a black hole spacetime was given in a seminal paper by Candelas and Howard \cite{CandelasHoward:1984}.
 Other approaches with a degree of novelty relied heavily on the essential ideas in the Candelas-Howard prescription \cite{AHS1995, TaylorOttewill2010, BreenOttewill2012}.
-Notwithstanding the ingenuity of the method, it is cumbersome to implement, especially in solving the semi-classical equations.
-Nevertheless, in the absence of an alternative, the Candelas-Howard method has remained the standard paradigm for computing renormalized expectation values on black hole spacetimes.
-In recent years, there has been two new developments in this area.
-The first, known as the ``pragmatic mode-sum prescription'' (PMSP) was developed by Levi and Ori \cite{LeviOri:2015, LeviOri:2016}.
+Notwithstanding the ingenuity of the method, it is cumbersome and inefficient to implement.
+In recent years, there have been two new developments in this area.
+The first, known as the ``pragmatic mode-sum prescription'' was developed by Levi and Ori \cite{LeviOri:2015, LeviOri:2016}.
 The method has proven indeed to be pragmatic, both in its efficiency and its broader applicability.
-Of particular note is the application of the PMSP to compute the stress-energy tensor for a scalar field on a Kerr black hole \cite{LeviOriKerr:2017}, a longstanding open problem in the QFTCS community.
-Second is a method developed by the authors of this article known as the ``extended coordinate method'' (ECM) \cite{taylorbreen:2016,taylorbreen:2017}.
-While this method has thus far only been developed for computing the simpler vacuum polarization in static black hole spacetimes, it is extremely efficient and applicable to static black holes in higher dimensions.
-In this paper, we present the ECM for the calculation of the stress-energy tensor.
-As an example of our method, we present results for the RSET of a scalar field on the Schwarzschild black hole with arbitrary field mass and coupling.
-Our expression for the RSET in Schwarzschild is given completely in terms of known functions by expressing the radial modes of the scalar wave equation as confluent Heun functions \cite{Ronveaux}.
-The final result is a completely analytic expression for the stress-energy tensor that can be evaluated efficiently on a standard laptop computer.
-As a final application of our results, we examine the null energy conditions on the photon sphere in Schwarzschild spacetime as well as solving for the semi-classical backreaction on the Schwarzschild black hole.
+Of particular note is the application of the prescription to compute the RSET for a scalar field on a Kerr black hole \cite{LeviOriKerr:2017}, a longstanding problem in the QFTCS community.
+Second is a method developed by the authors of this article known as the ``extended coordinate method'' \cite{taylorbreen:2016,taylorbreen:2017}.
+While this method has thus far only been developed for computing the simpler vacuum polarization in static black hole spacetimes, it is extremely efficient and applicable to arbitrary field parameters and arbitrary spacetime dimensions.